 Guitarist David Gallegos has played since picking up an old guitar at the age of 13.
 He has been playing rock and metal for the greater portion of his career, but David began listening to and writing music with a softer, more emotional touch and in 2003, he began working on his first full-length Latin new age CD.
 David took his experiences from working with many bands and decided to write, record, design, and release his solo CD completely on his own "Mis Recuerdos", was self-released at the end of 2004.
 With the CD completed, David moved from San Antonio to Dallas to begin showcasing his music.
 In Dallas, David met guitarist Sammy Echeverry, bassist Rick Read and drummer/percussionist Ross Young, and they began playing together as the "Power of Omens" band.
 2009 culminated in the release of David's most recent project, "Mi Rosa Blanca", which he says was "inspired by love and passion".
 The CD "combines traditional flamenco rhythms with serene new age melodies to create an ambient soundscape with a Latin flare".
-Link: Reverbnation, Website, YouTube, and CD Baby.
+Link: Reverbnation, Website, and YouTube.

 Singer, Songwriter and Band Leader, Deborah Flores - Originally from San Francisco, California, Deborah grew up surrounded by music - by the sounds of Jazz, Soul, R&B, Gospel and Pop music.
 She says her "father sang and her mother was possessed of natural rhythm", and these musical talents were passed on to her brothers as well as herself.
 She said her brothers were seasoned performers with the Mason and Kahn Studios in San Francisco when she was growing up.
 Like her brothers, Deborah was also groomed to be a performer.
 She sang in high school, earning awards and then sang on tours around the world.
 She has shared the stage with country music greats Red Merrill and Buck Owens.
 She was hired by Bill Medley of the Righteous Brothers as a background singer.
 She found herself in the presence of high-profile performers such as Dizzy Gillespie, B.B.
 King, Glen Campbell, and the king himself, Elvis, to name a few.
 Through hard work and dedication Deborah honed her skills and eventually formed her own bands, the latest of which is the Deborah Flores Band.
 Deborah and her band can be heard performing at various venues in the L.A. area.
-Deborah released her first CD "Step Aside" (2008) on CD Baby.
+Deborah released her first CD "Step Aside" (2008) on Amazon.
 Link: Reverbnation, Website and DC Bebop

 Guitarist, keyboardist, singer, songwriter, music producer, Felix "Flex" Carter from Montgomery, Alabama.
 For Felix, "Music is the Key to Life".
 He grew up in music and continues to create, grow and evolve with it.
 For the last seven years, he has been playing and singing in small clubs throughout the Bay Area.
 Over the years, Felix has created and developed his own style of music.
 In his words, "it's kinda like a Jazzy Hop, Latin, Reggae feel type of flavor".
 Felix and Pianist Joe Felez released their single, "Bori Love" in July 2015.
-Links: Facebook and The Jazz Network
+Links: Facebook